Your Account:

 Students interested in majoring in History and teaching at the secondary level may elect the Single-Subject Option in History/Social Science.
 Successful completion of this option will allow students to waive the California Subject Examination for Teachers (CSET) in History/Social Science.
 For certification of this option, students must maintain a 2.7 GPA or above, both in overall work and in all courses used to complete the major and option.

-The Minor in Education Studies, consisting of 21 units, offers students a program of interdisciplinary study in several aspects of education from its history and roots, to culturally responsive pedagogy, to youth development, to mathematics and the arts.
+If you are currently a CSUSM undergraduate student, we recommend you obtain your Minor in Education Studies as part of earning your undergraduate degree.
+The Minor in Education Studies consists of 21 units which includes the three prerequisite courses (EDUC350, EDUC364, and EDUC422) (9 units total) to enter the teacher credential program.
+Even if you are not considering a career in preK-12 teaching, the Minor in Education Studies is an interdisciplinary study in several aspects of education from its history and roots, to culturally responsive pedagogy, to youth development, to mathematics and the arts.
 It is geared towards developing an understanding of how children and adolescents become well rounded, thoughtful citizens.
 It also serves as a preparation for a variety of related careers.
-With three required courses serving as the Minor's core, students also choose four additional courses from an interdisciplinary menu.